Graphs

 |

-To add a new coordinate plane, use the Add chart .
-This button will allow you to configure the plane before it is added and will re-display the menu of signal output and display types.
+To add a new coordinate plane, use the .
+This button will allow you to configure the plane before it is added and re-display the menu of signal output and display types.
 The new plane will be added above the old one by default.
 You can change their order using the tools.

 The tabs can be arranged vertically for convenience: